WVa university graduates' transcripts blocked after closure

 Martin said she was able to get a conditional license from the state to work as a counselor for at least a year while she tries to track down her transcript, after the school district where she managed an early learning program vouched for her.
 "It's scary to think that in a year, I might not have a job anymore."

-Former OVU officials haven't commented on the transcripts issue, and the university's Facebook account is now deleted.
+Former OVU officials haven't commented on the transcripts issue.
 Former president Michael Ross and other university officials did not respond to emails and phone messages seeking comment for this story.
 The university's phone line has been disconnected.

 "If true, this is a tragic situation for the former students and alumni of Ohio Valley University," Jessica Tice, spokesperson for the West Virginia Higher Education Policy Commission, said in a statement.
 "OVU was a private institution that operated in the state of West Virginia and was entirely and independently responsible for protecting student records."